SAP-samples/btp-kyma-multitenant-extension/documentation/discover/become-sap-partner/README.md

 # Become an SAP Partner

-To become a SAP partner, you have to fulfil the prerequisites to be able to develop, publish, market a solution on SAP BTP and sell and deploy to your customers.
+To become an SAP partner, you have to fulfil the prerequisites to be able to develop, publish, market a solution on SAP BTP and sell and deploy to your customers.

 For new partners, apply online at [SAP.com](https://www.sap.com/partner/become.html).